 Benchmark 4: Curriculum and Support

 The Collegiate Academy of Birdville shall provide a rigorous course of study that enables a participating student to receive a high school diploma and complete the Texas Higher Education Coordinating Board core curriculum, obtain certifications, earn an Associate of Arts degree, or earn at least 60 credit hours toward a Baccalaureate degree during grades 9-12.
-The Collegiate Academy of Birdviile shall provide students with academic, social, and emotional support in their course of study.
+The Collegiate Academy of Birdville will provide students with academic, social, and emotional support in their course of study.

 Multiple dual enrollment delivery models will be implemented in the Collegiate Academy of Birdville:

 - College courses taught on the college campus by college faculty

 - College courses taught on the high school campus by college faculty or qualified high school faculty